jlhg/hooked/README.md

 # hooked

-A simple command-line CI/CD tool that triggers custom build and deployment commands when it receives GitHub webhook.
+A simple command-line CI/CD tool that triggers custom build and deployment commands when it receives the GitHub webhook messages.
 It also supports Discord notification (including the stdout and stderr output).

 ## Screenshots